UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 ### IMPORTANT NOTE IF WORKING IN A PAIR

-If you are working a pair, at some point before this lab is due, you must repeat Step 1 for the other pair partner(s) in your group—you'll both be responsible (if registered as a pair) that each of you has the simple web page shown above.
+If you are working a pair, at some point before this lab is due, you must repeat Step 1 for the other pair partner in your group—you'll both be responsible (if registered as a pair) that each of you has the simple web page shown above.

 But for now, I suggest you keep going with step 2, and come back and do that later.